primasio/primas-api-doc/getting-started.md

 ## Getting Started Guide

-This document describes the general steps required to connect traditional applications to Primas network.
+This document describes the general steps required to connect to Primas network using API.
+The applications who connect to Primas network can be categorized into 2 types:

-We will use an example to illustrate the whole integration process.
-In this example we connect a basic UGC platform into Primas, where users can sign up, post their content, join different groups, and discuss about the content.
+1. The client application.
+Such as Primas Android and iOS DApp.
+These applications are usually used by only one user.
+2. The platform application.
+Such as a UGC platform.
+These applications are used by multiple users and have their own user account system.

 ### 1. Prepare the root account

+For client applications, this is the crypto account representing the end-user and is the only account required.

+For platform applications, this is the crypto account representing the platform.
+For each of the platform users, there are still sub accounts needed to represent the users.

-To make the life easier for applications, there's only one crypto account(a public/private keypair) that is required to connect to Primas.
-This account is used by the application to sign requests.
-A proper design of offline signing is still needed to protect the private key.
-This is already less work comparing to generating keypair for every single user.
+To make the life easier for platform applications, there's only one crypto account(a public/private keypair) that is required to connect to Primas.
+This account is used by the platform to sign requests.
+The users of the platform don't need to have their own crypto account.
+They share the platform's crypto account and the user IDs on the platform are used to create sub accounts on Primas network.

 The crypto account is nothing more than a normal Ethereum account, with enough PST in it of course.
 All the locks and consumptions of PST of the application users will be counted on the root account.
 For example, the illustrated UGC platform has 10 users in total, and today there're 2 articles post by 2 users.
 There will be a lock of 4 PSTs for 7 days on the root account.

-Now that the UGC platform is using offline signing machine to protect the private key.
-The root account should be created on the signing machine and never touch the Internet.
+Platform application usually needs to sign the request online, a proper design of offline signing is still needed to protect the private key.
+This is already less work comparing to generating keypair for every single user.
+The crypto account should be created on the signing machine and never touch the Internet.

 [Primas Offline Signer](https://github.com/primasio/primas-offline-signer) can be used to implement an offline signing machine.
 To generate a new Ethereum account, type the following command in the console: